pyOpenSci/software-peer-review/open-source-software-submissions/editors-guide.md

     - `Archive` and `Version accepted` are filled out at the end of the review.
   - Tag issue with `3/reviewer(s)-assigned` tag

-## General Guidelines for Editor
-- Run automated tests: spelling, linting, etc ... will be filled in later.
+### General Review guidelines

-- For packages needing continuous integration on multiple platforms ([criteria in this section of the packaging chapter](../authoring/overview#continuous-integration)), make sure the package gets tested on multiple platforms (having the package built on both Travis and AppVeyor for instance).
+- For packages needing continuous integration on multiple platforms ([criteria in this section of the packaging chapter](../authoring/overview#continuous-integration)), make sure the package gets tested on multiple platforms (e.g. MAC, Windows, Linux).
-- Wherever possible when asking for changes, direct authors to automatic tools and online resources.
+- Wherever possible when asking for changes in the review process, direct authors to automatic tools and online resources.
   - If the package raises a new issue for pyOpenSci policy, create an issue on [pyOpenSci's governance repo](https://github.com/pyOpenSci/governance)

 ## Guidelines For Identifying Reviewers